Home AI Tool Reviews About

 Two metrics matter here: time to first token (TTFT) — how long before the response starts streaming — and inter-token latency — how fast tokens arrive after that.
 For a chatbot-style experience, TTFT is what makes an app feel snappy or sluggish.

-TensorRT-LLM tends to win low-latency, single-stream scenarios because of its aggressive kernel optimization. vLLM is very competitive and gets better with every release; it’s optimized more for throughput-under-batching but holds its own on latency.
+TensorRT-LLM tends to do well in low-latency, single-stream scenarios because of its aggressive kernel optimization. vLLM is competitive and improves with each release; it’s optimized more for throughput-under-batching but holds its own on latency.
 Ollama, running locally, has a different latency story entirely: there’s no network round-trip to a cloud, so for a single user on capable hardware (an M-series Mac, say), the perceived responsiveness can be excellent for small-to-mid models — but it simply isn’t designed to keep that up across many concurrent users.

 Model size scaling (7B to 70B)

-At 7B–8B, all three can run, and the choice comes down to deployment context rather than raw capability.
-Ollama on a modern Mac with enough unified memory handles an 8B model comfortably for personal use. vLLM and TensorRT-LLM will serve that same 8B to many users far more efficiently per dollar.
+At the 7B–8B size class, all three can run, and the choice comes down to deployment context rather than raw capability.
+Ollama on a modern Mac with enough unified memory handles an 8B-class model comfortably for personal use. vLLM and TensorRT-LLM will serve that same model to many users far more efficiently per dollar.

-At 70B, the picture changes sharply.
-You’re now talking multi-GPU territory for unquantized or lightly quantized weights. vLLM and TensorRT-LLM both support tensor parallelism to split the model across GPUs, which is what production 70B serving realistically requires.
-Ollama can technically run a heavily-quantized 70B (a Q4 GGUF, for instance) on a sufficiently large machine, but you’ll feel the speed drop, and it’s not the tool you’d reach for to serve 70B at scale.
+At the 70B size class, the picture changes sharply.
+You’re now in multi-GPU territory for unquantized or lightly quantized weights. vLLM and TensorRT-LLM both support tensor parallelism to split the model across GPUs, which is what production 70B serving realistically requires.
+Ollama can technically run a heavily-quantized 70B model (a Q4 GGUF, for instance) on a sufficiently large machine, but you’ll feel the speed drop, and it’s not the tool you’d reach for to serve that size class at scale.

 Cost-per-inference and resource efficiency

-Decision framework matching cloud GPU rental, on-premise NVIDIA hardware, and local deployment contexts to the right AI serving engine
+Decision framework matching cloud GPU rental, on-premise GPU hardware, and local deployment contexts to the right serving engine

-This is the section your CFO actually cares about, so let’s be concrete about how to reason about it — without me inventing a dollar figure I can’t source.
+This is the section your CFO actually cares about, so let’s be concrete about how to reason about it — without inventing a dollar figure that can’t be sourced.

 The practical decision tree looks like this:

-• Self-hosting on rented cloud GPUs: vLLM is often the pragmatic sweet spot — strong throughput, manageable setup, OpenAI-compatible API.
-You’ll get most of the efficiency without a multi-week optimization project.
+• Self-hosting on rented cloud GPUs: vLLM is often a pragmatic sweet spot — strong throughput, manageable setup, OpenAI-compatible API.
+You get much of the efficiency without a multi-week optimization project.

-• Squeezing maximum value from owned or reserved NVIDIA hardware: TensorRT-LLM can lower cost-per-token further if you have the engineering bandwidth to tune it.
-The optimization pays off most at large, sustained volume where small efficiency gains compound into real money.
+• Squeezing maximum value from owned or reserved NVIDIA hardware: TensorRT-LLM may lower cost-per-token further if you have the engineering bandwidth to tune it — but this depends on GPU, config, and workload, so verify with your own measurements.
+The optimization pays off most at large, sustained volume where small efficiency gains compound.

 • Local / on-device: Ollama’s cost-per-inference is essentially your electricity bill and the hardware you already own.
-For internal tools, prototypes, or privacy-sensitive workloads, that can be unbeatably cheap — zero marginal API cost.
+For internal tools, prototypes, or privacy-sensitive workloads, that can be very cheap — no per-request API cost.

 Quantization is the other big lever.
 Running a model in FP8 or INT4 instead of FP16 cuts memory footprint and can boost throughput, letting you fit bigger models on smaller GPUs or serve more requests per card.
 All three platforms support quantization, but they speak different dialects: vLLM and TensorRT-LLM lean on formats like AWQ, GPTQ, and FP8; Ollama lives in the GGUF ecosystem with its Q4/Q5/Q8 variants.
 The trade-off is always the same — lower precision saves resources but can nibble at output quality, and how much depends on the model and task.
 If you’re evaluating that quality trade-off, it’s worth pairing this with a structured approach to How to Evaluate AI Model Performance Like a Pro so you’re measuring the right thing.

-Real-world deployment: how each behaves with Llama 3.1, Mistral, and friends
+Real-world deployment: how each behaves with popular open models

 Specs are nice; deployment reality is what bites you.
-Here’s how the three tend to play out with the popular open models people actually serve.
+Here’s how the three tend to play out with the open models people actually serve.
+One important caveat up front: the exact models and versions each platform supports are governed by their official docs and change over time, so check the current support list before you commit.

-Llama 3.1 is arguably the most-served open model family right now, and all three platforms support it well.
-For an 8B deployment serving an app, vLLM is the path of least resistance: spin up the OpenAI-compatible server, point your client at it, batch requests, done.
-For a 70B production deployment, you’re choosing between vLLM and TensorRT-LLM with tensor parallelism across multiple GPUs — and the decision hinges on whether peak efficiency (TensorRT-LLM) or faster time-to-deploy (vLLM) matters more to you.
+Llama-family models are among the most-served open models, and the three platforms broadly support the popular open-weight families (with current versions such as Llama 4 arriving through each project’s own release cadence — verify what a given engine actually ships against its docs).
+For an 8B-class deployment serving an app, vLLM is often the path of least resistance: spin up the OpenAI-compatible server, point your client at it, batch requests, done.
+For a 70B-class production deployment, you’re choosing between vLLM and TensorRT-LLM with tensor parallelism across multiple GPUs — and the decision hinges on whether peak efficiency (TensorRT-LLM) or faster time-to-deploy (vLLM) matters more to you.

-On the Ollama side, ollama run llama3.1 pulls a quantized 8B by default and gets you chatting immediately, which is genuinely delightful for local development and quick experiments.
+On the Ollama side, ollama run <model> pulls a quantized build and gets you chatting immediately, which is genuinely convenient for local development and quick experiments.

 The “it works on my machine” trap